+Pandit L. K. Maitra: Sometimes there is a sort of modified rationing.
 Sometimes people of these areas get some foodstuffs at controlled rates.
 Normally, that is not the case.
 There are classifications of consumers and a certain limited percentage only gets the benefit under modified rationing.
 Under the present scheme, as propounded by the hon.
-Prime Minister, elucidating the position after other elucidating the position after other the common man who is not fortunate enough to live in Calcutta with a higher purchasing power, or in Bombay, whether the common man living within 20 or 15 miles away from Calcutta or their cordoned off rationed areas, is going to benefit by it.
-High horses were raised that if these introductions there is socks rushed, prices, would go down.
+Prime Minister, elucidating the position after other attracters and Mr. Kidwai have spoken, I am not clear in my mind whether the common man who is not fortunate enough to live in Calcutta with a higher purchasing power, or in Bombay, whether the common man living within 20 or 15 miles away from Calcuita or their cordoned off rationed areas, is going to benefit by it.
+High hores where raised that if these inturnal barriers were lifted, and sufficlent buffer stocks rushed, prices, would go down.
 (Interruption).

-Shri Bansal (Jhajjar-Rewari): Is it a speech or a point or order?
+Shri Bansal (Jhajjar-Rewari): Is ' it a speech or a point or order?